SciML/NeuralLyapunov.jl/docs/src/demos/damped_SHO.md

-# Damped Simple Harmonic Oscillator
+# Damped simple harmonic oscillator

 Let's train a neural network to prove the exponential stability of the damped simple harmonic oscillator (SHO).